How to make fuss-free, foolproof mayonnaise and aioli . . . .

 - To make mayoli more dippable, for fries or roast beast, stir in sour cream a spoonful at a time.
 (Recipe to try: Horseradish Aioli.)

-- To turn mayoli into salad dressing, whisk in more (high-quality) oil and vinegar/lemon juice, by hand.
+- To turn mayoli into salad dressing, whisk in, by hand, more oil (preferably high-quality extra virgin olive oil) and vinegar/lemon juice.

 Nice, thick, stable mayonnaise made with immersion blender.